Athlete's Foot Symptoms and Diagnosis

 Athlete's foot is a fungal infection of the feet.
 Fungi thrive in warm, moist locations like locker rooms, showers, and swimming pools.
 Because of athletes' frequency in these locations, it is common for people who play sports to get athlete's foot, and this commonality gave the infection its name.

-The last and least common type of athlete's foot is a vesicular type infection.
+The last and least common type of athlete's foot infection is a vesicular-type infection.
 Typically, this type of athlete's foot will begin with a sudden outbreak of many fluid-filled blisters under the skin, usually on the bottom of the foot.
-The blisters are excruciating to walk on and will often time burst while walking.
+The blisters are excruciating to walk on and will often burst while walking.
 This type of athlete's foot is the most common type to include a bacterial infection because of the open wounds left by the blisters.